AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 analysis, but for the most part problem sets consisted of a series of proofs.

 One problem with this approach is I rarely felt comfortable applying these concepts.
-A friend glibly asserted that after Reed Math, he wouldn't be able to build a bridge, but he would be able to prove a bridge satisfying the appropriate constraints could exists in arbitrarily many dimensions.
+A friend glibly asserted: "I can't build you a pridge, but I could prove it exists in arbitrarly many dimensions."

 After a working at [Periscopic](www.periscopic.com), and scripting for about a year, it occurred to me that mathematics classes at Reed were structured like